bishwaG/Nextpie/docs/deploy-python.md

 ```

 Open your browser and go to [http://localhost:5000](http://localhost:5000).
-Use username `admin` and password `admin` to login..
+Use username `admin` and password `admin` to login.
 By default SQlite database is located at `$HOME/.Nextpie/nextpie-DB.sqlite3`.
 You can change the path by modifying the variable `SQLALCHEMY_DATABASE_URI ` in `config.py`.